busthorne/papir/README.md

 # Papir
 Playwriting as general-purpose UI/UX for multi-agent AI environments, contrary to chat interfaces.

 Papir is a Svelte implementation of a dramaturgy-inspired design system that reimagines chat interfaces as plays (standard screenplay formatting, in particular.)
-Rather than extending chat interfaces with new primitives, such as [artifacts][1], Papir starts from the inherent expressiveness of dramatic writing.
+Rather than extending chat interfaces with new primitives, such as [artifacts][1], Papir taps into into the inherent expressiveness of dramatic writing, and hundreds of years of literary tradition.
+We believe this is a promising avenue for human-machine interaction, and will explore it more in the future.

 ![](./public/train_car.png)